MicrosoftDocs/visualfsharpdocs/docs/conceptual/functions-[fsharp].md

 [!code-fsharp[Main](snippets/fslangref1/snippet109.fs)]

-You specify the type of a function value by using the **-&gt;** token.
+You specify the type of a function value by using the `->` token.
 On the left side of this token is the type of the argument, and on the right side is the return value.
-In the previous example, **apply1** is a function that takes a function **transform** as an argument, where **transform** is a function that takes an integer and returns another integer.
-The following code shows how to use **apply1**:
+In the previous example, `apply1` is a function that takes a function `transform` as an argument, where `transform` is a function that takes an integer and returns another integer.
+The following code shows how to use `apply1`:

 [!code-fsharp[Main](snippets/fslangref1/snippet110.fs)]

-The value of **result** will be 101 after the previous code runs.
+The value of `result` will be 101 after the previous code runs.

-Multiple arguments are separated by successive **-&gt;** tokens, as shown in the following example:
+Multiple arguments are separated by successive `->` tokens, as shown in the following example:

 [!code-fsharp[Main](snippets/fslangref1/snippet111.fs)]